A Beginner's Guide to Amazon Elastic Container Service

 2. Integration with AWS Services

-ECS seamlessly integrates with other AWS services such as Amazon Elastic Load Balancing (ELB), Amazon CloudWatch, AWS Identity and Access Management (IAM), and more, allowing you to build scalable and resilient architectures.
+ECS connects directly with other AWS services — Amazon Elastic Load Balancing (ELB), Amazon CloudWatch, AWS Identity and Access Management (IAM), and more — so you can build scalable, resilient architectures without gluing together incompatible tools.

 3. Flexible Deployment Options